How can we make economical use of the means of capturing data for `hands-free` ?

 Possible combinations of input devices :

-The current smartphone generally has a camera and NFC reading on the back, so for these two means, there’s no need for physical assembly; barcode scanning and OCR are included in our applications as standard.
-NFC capture is rarer, and needs to be added on a case-by-case basis.
+Most smartphones have a camera and NFC reader on the back, so there is no need for physical assembly for these two methods.
+Barcode scanning and OCR are included in some of our applications.
+NFC capture is less common, so it must be added on a case-by-case basis.

-Most tablets have a camera on the back, which can be used to read barcodes.
+Standard tablets usually have a camera on the back, which can be used to read barcodes.

-With our version compatibility, users can recover old Android smartphones or tablets themselves by testing with our app test versions.
+With our version compatibility, users can recover old smartphones or tablets themselves by testing them with our trial versions of apps.

 The standard means that the user can choose apply to all fields in all application modules.
 If a combination of means is requested, it will be the subject of a specific development.